-Specialty Association Corresponding Specialty Certification

-ACUHO-I Campus Housing and Residential Life Specialty

-ACUI College Unions Specialty

-AFA Fraternity and Sorority Life Specialty

-ASCA Student Conduct Administration Specialty
+Specialty Association Corresponding Specialty Certification ACUHO-I Campus Housing and Residential Life Specialty ACUI College Unions Specialty AFA Fraternity and Sorority Life Specialty ASCA Student Conduct Administration Specialty

-NACA Campus Activities Specialty

-NIRSA Campus Recreation Specialty
+NACA Campus Activities Specialty NIRSA Campus Recreation Specialty

-Should an individual's application be denied or an applicant wishes to cancel after submitting an application, a \$50 administrative fee will be non-refundable, but the remainder of the fee paid by the individual will be refunded.
-These fees are not transferable.
-This fee does not include retake fees, reschedule/cancellation fees, or optional preparatory programs.
+Should an individual's application be denied, remain incomplete, or if an applicant wishes to cancel after submitting an application, a \$50 administrative fee will be taken from the application fee already paid, with the balance of the application fee refunded to the original form of payment.
+All requests for refunds must be made in the same application cycle during which the individual initially applied.
+Once the application cycle ends, no refunds will be granted.
+Please note, retake fees and reschedule/cancellation fees will be charged separately from the administrative fee.